corda/corda-docs-portal/content/en/platform/corda/1.3/cenm/signing-service.md

 ### Default Signing Plugins

 SMR ships with plugins for the CENM provided Signing Service.
-The only requirement is to provide the plugins’ `.jar` paths, classes to instantiate and configurations.
+The only requirement is to provide the plugins’ JAR paths, classes to instantiate and configurations.

 #### CA Default Signing Plugin